emmajanedrews/base-template/_posts/2017-08-30-you-can-make-a-difference-for-those-affected-by-hurricane-harvey.md

 **Finally, we would like to extend our sincerest thanks to those who have already given their time and effort to this cause, and especially to those who have risked their lives in doing so.**

-We appreciate the resources, time, and money given by so many of you, already, &nbsp;to those in need.
+We appreciate the resources, time, and money given by so many of you, already,  to those in need.
 These relief efforts are truly saving lives.
 In this time of great hardship, please keep those affected in your thoughts, prayers, and daily efforts.
 May God bless Texas.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.